-If you would like work with us as a student, please get in touch with Dr. Yuhao Lu directly (yuhao.lu@umanitoba.ca).
+If you would like to work with us as a student, please get in touch with Dr. Yuhao Lu directly (yuhao.lu@umanitoba.ca).
 In your email, please include the following: name, year of study, current program, 4-5 sentences on your personal research interests and what you would like to work on with the lab.
 Please be as specific as possible.
 If you have past research/design examples, you can also include them in the email.

-Dr. Yuhao LU (PhD, BSc)
+Yuhao LU (PhD, BSc)

 Yuhao is a student of maps.
 His research and teaching activities involve geospatial analytics, earth observation, and cartographic design.
 Yuhao’s work explores the calculative and propositional power of maps and map-making, particularly in settlement design and planning, (urban) forestry, and scenario generation and assessment.